Spurgeon008/Fashion-Assistant-AI-VTON-/FRONTEND_SUMMARY.md

 ## 🎊 Conclusion

-Your GreatKart e-commerce platform now has a **world-class frontend** that:
+Your SmartFitStudios e-commerce platform now has a **world-class frontend** that:
 - Looks professional and modern
 - Works perfectly on all devices
 - Provides excellent user experience